Synonym(s)

 Mainly extensor sides of the extremities and the trunk.
 The face, palms of hands and soles of feet remain free of symptoms, as do the mucous membranes.

-Clinically, there are usually symmetrically distributed, few to numerous, disseminated or linearly grouped ( Köbner phenomenon), red, firm papules or plaques with central ulceration and hard, firmly adherent keratotic plug, initially about 0.2 cm in size, gradually increasing to 1.0 -2.0 cm in size.
+Clinically, there are usually symmetrically distributed, few to numerous, disseminated or linearly grouped ( Köbner phenomenon), initially about 0.2 cm in size, subsequently slowly growing to 1.0 -2.0 cm in size, red, firm papules or plaques with central ulceration and a hard, firmly adherent keratotic plug.

-Typically, there is evidence of a central crusty defect already in initial papules.
-After its detachment, an ulcerated crater is found, which heals spontaneously with hyperpigmentation after 2-4 weeks.
+Typical is the detection of a central crusty defect already in initial papules.
+After its detachment, an ulcerated crater is found, which heals spontaneously after 2-4 weeks with hyperpigmentation.

-Remark: Although a rare disease, the clinical picture is unique and therefore unmistakable, so that the diagnosis is relatively easy to make if the clinical picture is known.
+Note: Although a rare disease, the clinical picture is unique and therefore unmistakable, so that the diagnosis is relatively easy to make if the clinical picture is known

 HistologyThis section has been translated automatically.